- What does Registered Applicant mean?

 - Can my pet live in the flat?

 Inform the Letting Agent when you first register that you have a pet (dog, cat, bird etc.), then you will be advised if a pet is allowed when you view properties.
 Some Landlords will not accept pets for various reasons such a building lease restrictions or unsuitability.
-If the Landlord advises they will accept your pet, then you should expect to be asked to pay an additional amount to be added to the deposit.
+If the Landlord advises they will accept your pet, expect to be asked to pay a higher rent or and extra two week rent in the deposit.
+This will dependent on the type of tenancy to be granted either Assured Shorthold Tenancies (ASTs) that fall within the Housing Act where The Tenant Fees Act 2019 applies it may be possible to agree to pay the Landlord a higher rent for the tenancy term due to the deposit amount restriction.
+For tenancies that fall outside of the Housing Act a tenancy deposit can be agreed at an amount greater than six weeks rent if required, typically equal to eight weeks rent.
 A pet reference is useful if you have one from a previous Landlord.

 - When the tenancy ends do I have to clean the flat?